 Students eligible for free or reduced meals: Breakfast and lunch will be provided to students on days when they are in school as well as virtual days.
-Breakfast will be pre-packaged and eaten in the classroom while pre-packaged lunches will be delivered to the classroom for grab and go during abbreviated school days.
+Breakfast and lunch will be provided as a grab and go.
 During hybrid A/B days, meals will be provided to students for the following virtual day at the conclusion of the in person day.